 The Compensation Committee and the Board as a whole periodically consider the compensation of directors and the Compensation Committee brings the resulting suggestions to the Board for its consideration.
-The Board and the Compensation Committee has considered appropriate compensation levels and mechanisms in view of recent economic developments.
+The Board and the Compensation Committee have considered appropriate compensation levels and mechanisms in view of recent economic developments.
+The Compensation Committee Charter is attached as Appendix B.